ordbase/generative-orc-721/diymartians/README.md

 ALWAYS preview your image for best results - YOUR NUMBERS, YOUR IMAGE.

+..
+IMPORTANT TIP  .... if you want a background START with background - no other way possible.

+... again if you use a background  MUST be first ...  you can use NO background (than transparent).

+... one more tip ..... number 8  .. is the happy alien smile!

+.. tip ... if you use the hoodie (clothing)  add before laser eyes or shades or noun glasses etc.

+... alpha tip ...
+... only one (ultra-ultra-ultra-rare) hair attribute in the set ...
+... black mohawk  - no. 7

+... hard to see the (golden) jewelery ... no. 34 is the (golden) earing ...
+.. no. 35 is the golden chain ...

 Questions?
 Comments?

 Please post in the #generative-orc-721 channel